Trending at CACI

 In February 2024, hackers released data about Russia’s purchase of thousands of Iranian drones.
 The details were the stuff of a spy novella, including payments of literal tons of gold to shell companies, drone performance specs, bulk discounts, and even a brochure for the drone factory.

 For intelligence officials, the data was a virtual treasure, but the dangers of retrieving it were very real.
-The information lived on the dark web, an unstructured and hidden part of the internet accessible only via special software, unique configurations, or authorizations.
+The information lived on the dark web, an unregulated and hidden part of the internet accessible only via special software, unique configurations, or authorizations.

 “One major risk is malware.
 It’s first and foremost, and probably even second and third,” said CACI’s Thomas Groendal of the potential risks to dark web investigators.
 “The presence of malware is endemic throughout leaked data sets.
 The data may also be illegal.
 It may be confidential.
-There could be all kinds of reasons that just grabbing that data and saving it is a terrible idea.”
+There could be all kinds of reasons that just grabbing that data and saving it to your machine is a terrible idea.”

 Safely finding the right data on the dark web